hg522/Vue-App-NPI/README.md

-# Ticketing System in Vue.js
+# Web App in Vue.js

-This is a web applicatiion created using Vue.js where user has to login to get access to a homepage where data of a ticketing system is shown.
+This is a web applicatiion created using Vue.js where user has to login to get access to a homepage where data of a ticket system is shown.

 # Running the Application